 Notes from Underground is a genre-fusion musical project.
 Drawing influences from symphonic movements, jazz greats, folkloric griots, classic literature and physical theatre, they combine contemporary classical with borderline jazz and new world over hip hop breaks and Afro-Brazilian rhythms.

-They integrate elements of movement and sometimes storytelling into their projects.
+Their aim is to push the boundaries of musical and artistic presentation and embrace the complex spectrum of human experience whilst integrating elements of movement and sometimes storytelling into their projects.
 They aim to engage thoughtfully and captivate emotionally, whilst encouraging empathy.
 Expect driving beats, exquisite melodies and intoxicating live shows!

 I've seen very few acts that impressed me so much and so immediately as Notes from Underground.
 Their virtuosity and stage presence is second to none.
 I would book them anytime, again and again!